MohammadShareefjha/markdown-training/README.md

    - You've encountered a new species of alien on your travels.
 It's time to add them to the Guide!
    - Create a new branch for this entry using `git checkout -b new-alien-entry`.
    - Add the details of the alien species, including their name, planet of origin, and any notable quirks.
-   - Commit your changes and push the branch to the remote repository.
+   - Commit your changes and push the branch to the remote repository using `git push origin new-alien-entry`.

 5. **Merge Your Branch:**